 It’s difficult to predict how long you may need care.

-You can’t predict the future, but these facts might give you an idea of how long you may need long-term care.
+You can’t predict the future, but these facts might give you an idea of how long you may need this.

 - On average, someone age 65 today will need some long-term care services for three years.